jordiparislopez/Phd-Thesis/README.md

 # PhD Thesis

 This repository contains all the programming tools used during my PhD Thesis.

-Current status (26-03-2019): Mathematica file FunExp.nb updated.
+The files include:
+- Mathematica file to generate the functional equations.
+- Folder with C++ code to solve Dyson-Schwinger equations.
+- Folder with C++ code to solve flow equations.
+- Folder with numerical routines required during the run.

-# Mathematica file FunExp.nb
+## Mathematica file FunExp.nb

 - Use of external packages: